 And lots more presentations, panels, interviews and discussion on running and marketing visitor attractions!
 Delegate bookings for VAC open in January, so make sure you’ve popped your details into our Email Collection form to be amongst the first to be sent the full conference programme as it develops.

 Conference and Venue

 Our industry must work together, now more than ever, to bounce back stronger and deliver more exciting, creative and enticing ventures.
-Last year’s VAC 2020 VIRTUAL was an excellent opportunity to learn, share and promote the innovative strategies that are being developed within our industry to inspire the public to visit again safely, yet enthusiastically.
+This year’s VAC 2021 was an excellent opportunity to learn, share and promote the innovative strategies that are being developed within our industry to inspire the public to visit again safely, yet enthusiastically.